 Also, 28% of users are more likely to be loyal to a brand if marketing campaigns are personalized and directed to them.
 For example, campaigns for celebrations, anniversaries and birthdays are very popular among users.

-According to a study published by McKinsey, “Customers see value as a function of how relevant and timely a message is in relation to how much it costs, meaning how much personal information has to be shared and how much personal effort it takes to get Item.
+“Customers see value as a function of how relevant and timely a message is in relation to how much it costs, meaning how much personal information has to be shared and how much personal effort it takes to get Item.
 Importantly, trust in the brand will boost overall value, though that can grow or recede over time, depending on the customer’s satisfaction with various interactions with the brand.”

 The value of the recommendations

 Although email marketing campaigns continue to lead the way in terms of conversion and return on investment.
 But product recommendations can have between 2% and 3% of the impact on conversions, web traffic and ROI.

 In the same way that in a store, a seller recommends complementary items, so it should happen on your website.
 The implementation of product recommendation should look and feel natural and respond to the interests of your visitors.